You want smart political talk without the meltdowns?

 I think the Democratic Party is in a world of herd, and they're not in a terrific position to be the opposition.

-They're benefiting now, though, because uh they're, you know, particularly because the media environment is back to being very anti-Trump.
+They're benefiting now, though, because they're, you know, particularly because the media environment is back to being very anti-Trump.

-But I would think anyone who cared about law enforcement and the rule of law would be delighted to send a message that judges shouldn't be running underground railroad for illegal aliens.
+But I would think anyone who cared about law enforcement and the rule of law would be delighted to send a message that judges shouldn't be running Underground Railroad for illegal aliens.

-So uh, I mean, if that's the hill they want to die on, or a brego Garcia and bringing a Brego Garcia back to the United States, I think they're making very poor choices, and I think Congressman Quayar, the Democrat is right on that.
+So, I mean, if that's the hill they want to die on or a Brego Garcia and bringing a Brego Garcia back to the United States, I think they're making very poor choices.

 Yeah, I agree.